-Last year, in a civil suit the exclients had filed, Wehr concluded that after paying Chesley \$20 million for his role in negotiating the settlement, the three lawyers paid themselves \$42 million and used another \$20.5 million to set up a charitable fund with themselves as trustees who were each paid \$60,000 a year.
-The attorneys told the presiding judge in the original fen-phen case that all the plaintiffs wanted the charitable fund established.
-In fact, Wehr concluded, the plaintiffs knew nothing about the fund until after it had been established.
-In depositions given in the civil case, the three lawyers acknowledged that they met secretly to decide how to distribute the settlement money and burned or tore up notes that would have shown how much they paid themselves and their clients.
+Last month a federal grand jury indicted the three attorneys - clients had filed, Wehr concluded that after paying Chesley \$20 million for his role in negotiating the settlement, the three lawyers paid themselves \$42 million and used another \$20.5 million to set up a charitable fund with themselves as trustees who were each paid \$60,000 a year.
+The attorneys told the presiding judge in the original fen-phen case that all the plaintiffs wanted the charitable fund estabing his fiduciary duty to them.

-Chesley was not indicted, but has been sued by some of the original plaintiffs for allegedly breaching his fiduciary duty to them.
 He has denied any wrongdoing, saying his dealings were with the three attorneys, not the clients.
 His civil trial in Wehr's court is scheduled to begin in September.

 Wehr had said nearly a year ago that he would require some of the attorney fees be repaid to the clients.
-But it wasn't until Friday that he issued a binding order specifying an amount to be repaid.
-Still pending is a civil trial on the question of punitive damages; Wehr has said that will wait until after the criminal proceedings are concluded.
+But it wasn't until Friday that he issued a binding order specifying an amount to be